8ulce28/zkVM-ecdsa-benchmark/open_verify/README.md

 [official OpenVM tutorial](https://book.openvm.dev/getting-started/install.html).

 ## Running the Code
+The CLI is used in this part of benchmarking because the host code failed due to a parse error during guest-to-VM executable compilation.
+The error occurs despite the code matching the structure of the official examples, and the GitHub reference.
+This might be due to insufficient/outdated documentation.
+The designed host code rests in `host` for further checks.

-For benchmarking, all the following codes are run inside `guest` directory.
+All the following codes are run inside `guest` directory.

 To build the guest, please use `cargo openvm build`.
 After building,
 ```